TechPerplexed/Gooby/README.md

 * More customizations than ever, plus a vastly improved menu system - maintaining your media server couldn't be easier.
 * Last but not least, OmniStream is 100% dockerized now, including Rclone and MergerFS - you will never be “waiting on mounts” again!

-**WARNING:** OmniStream is still a work in progress.
-Although it is fully functional, it may still be a little rough around the edges.
-We welcome your feedback!

 ## How to upgrade?

 **MAKE A BACKUP BEFORE YOU START!** Read the information on [OmniStream.cloud](https://omnistream.cloud) first.
 You can start the upgrade by typing `omni-upgrade`.